 The answer to this question depends on a few different factors.
 But overall, if your business is primarily focused around embroidery (not sewing or quilting), I’d strongly recommend a multi-needle machine.
 Not only will it allow you to embroider on more garment types with its tubular arm & the different attachments available, but it will also allow you to set it and walk away.
 This translates to more time focusing on other aspects of your business & less time babysitting the machine throughout the stitching process.

 In terms of a specific machine brand, this depends on the level of support you require and how much you’re willing to spend.
 In general, home brands aren’t cheap because they’re primary sold in store through authorized dealer networks.
 However, because of this, they often come with top notch assistance & 1-on-1 training.
-Commercial brands may not provide as personalized of a learning experience (you’ll likely learn online or have questions answered over the phone), but they’re built for production and some are extremely affordable (which helps your bottom line).
+Commercial brands may not provide as personalized of a learning experience (you’ll likely learn online or have questions answered over the phone), but they’re built for production and will help you to recoup your investment by increasing your workflow.

 I hope this article has helped you narrow down your options & best of luck in your future embroidery business! if you have any questions please ask away in the comments below!